Frankfurt Christmas market is one of the most beautiful in Hessen, and one of the oldest Christkindchesmarkets in Germany.

 The custom of erecting Christmas trees started in the 19th century.
 At this time the Weihnachtsmarkt in Frankfurt already resembled the wonderful market of today.
 Small stalls offered only Christmas related articles, wooden toys, rocking horses, small carts and dolls made from cloth.
 It was a common tradition among parents to buy children's toys at the Christmas market.

-During WWII the historic houses on the Römerberg were destroyed, and the market was held at several locations in Frankfurt in the post-war period.
+During WWII the historic houses on the Römerberg were destroyed, and the market was held at several locations in Frankfurt during the post-war period.
 In the 1970s Frankfurt Christmas market moved back to its traditional home at the Römerberg and has been there ever since.
 Parts of the beautiful half-timbered houses have been rebuilt to its former glory.

 Since then the Frankfurt Christmas market has become an attraction for locals and international visitors alike.